weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ## Overview

-You should have spun up an instance of Weaviate.
-Now, let's get an overview of kinds of things you can do with Weaviate, before digging into each step in more detail later on.
+Here, you will gain a hands-on overview of things that you can do with Weaviate.
+If you are curious about some of the steps - don't worry, we will dig further into each step in more detail later on.

-By the end of this page, you will have vectorized the quiz data and added it to Weaviate, as well has performed vector searches to retrieve relevant objects! 😊
+By the end of this page, you will have:
+- Vectorized the quiz data
+- Added the vectorized data to Weaviate, and
+- Performed vector searches to retrieve relevant objects

 ## Prerequisites

 At this point, you should have:

-- An new instance of Weaviate running (e.g. on the [Weaviate Cloud Service](https://console.weaviate.io)),
+- A new instance of Weaviate running (e.g. on the [Weaviate Cloud Service](https://console.weaviate.io)),
 - An API key for your preferred inference API, such as OpenAI, Cohere, or Hugging Face, and
 - Installed your preferred Weaviate client library.